 6+1 CX opportunities for retailers

-From pandemic-related in-store shopping restrictions and supply chain issues to creating new experiences for the customers, the last couple of years has been full of challenges, to say the least, for retailers across the globe. that is very likely to have lasting effects on customer behavior and purchasing habits.
+From pandemic-related in-store shopping restrictions and supply chain issues to creating new experiences for customers, the last couple of years have been full of challenges, to say the least, for retailers across the globe. that is very likely to have lasting effects on customer behavior and purchasing habits.

 Let’s now have a look these are the 6 key CX trends and opportunities for retail in 2022, as well as the +1 that will be empowering them all.